Jeffrey Sweet

-Jeffrey Sweet (born May 3, 1950) is an American composer, librettist, and critic.
-His recent works include Winging It!, Hitch, and KUNSTLER about human rights lawyer William Kunstler.
+Jeffrey Sweet (born May 3, 1950) is an American playwright, journalist, songwriter, teacher, theater historian and critic, who has also performed off-Broadway and occasionally directed.
+His recent works include A Change of Position and Kunstler about human rights lawyer William Kunstler.

+Early life and education

+Sweet grew up in Evanston, Illinois.
+As a child, he appeared on local television at ages nine and ten before his mother ended his acting career.
+He entered New York University in 1969 intending to study film, but concentrated increasingly on theatre.
+While at NYU, he became the drama critic for the student newspaper and took a drama criticism course taught by Clive Barnes.
+His criticism later led to his admission to the National Critics Institute at the Eugene O'Neill Theater Center.

 Personal life

 Sweet's father was James Sweet, a science writer for the University of Chicago who aided Supreme Court chief justice Earl Warren in drafting two anti-McCarthy speeches; his mother was violinist Vivian Sweet.
 He is married to actor-producer-writer, Kristine Niven, a founder of AND Theater Company, a small non-profit company in New York.